SeldonIO/seldon-core/docs/wrappers/python.md

 ## Wrap the model

 After you have copied the required files in your model folder, you run the Seldon wrapper script to turn your model into a dockerised microservice.
 The wrapper script requires as arguments the path to your model directory, the model name, a version for the docker image, and the name of a docker repository.
+It will generate a "build" directory that contains the microservice, Dockerfile, etc.

 In order to make things even simpler (and because we love Docker!) we have dockerised the wrapper script so that you don't need to install anything on your machine to run it - except Docker.